0xastro/fmcw-RADAR/README.md

 #endif

 ```
-### Dependencies

-### Getting Started
+# Getting Started

-#### CCS Debug utility
+## CCS Debug utility

-CCS Debug Utility: This utility can be flashed on the QSPI The application is written over SYSBIOS and will loop forever.
+This utility can be flashed on the QSPI The application is written over SYSBIOS and will loop forever.
 In the meantime CCS can be attached and the developers can then download the real application which needs to be debugged.
 This utility provides while loop application for MSS in XWR14xx and for MSS and DSS in XWR16xx/XWR18xx/XWR68xx.
 On MSS, it calls ESM and SOC init functions to initialize the device in known state.
 ESM init is needed to install the FIQ handler in case there are ESM errors on bootup.
 SOC init is needed to unhalt DSP in XWR16xx/XWR18xx/XWR68xx.
 As a byproduct, SOC init also unhalts the BSS and performs the APLL close loop procedure.
 Hence when this debug utility is executed from flash, the system is running using the APLL clocks.

 > Debug mode: Downloading and running the executable (.xer4f image) from CCS.
 You will need to flash a small CCS debug firmware on the EVM (one time) to allow connecting with CCS.
 This debug firmware image is provided with the mmWave SDK.